opws/opws-dataset/docs/fields.md

 Rules governing the input for security questions' answers.
 See `password.value` and `password.contents` above.

-## statements.privacy.url

-The URL of a privacy policy / statement for the site.

-## statements.security.url

-The URL of a posted security statement for the site, such as https://github.com/security.

-## terms.service.url, terms.use.url, terms.sale.url
+## legal.documents

-URLs for posted Terms and Conditions of Service, Use, and/or Sale.
+An array of documents comrpising terms and/or notices of the site.
 Usually, a user has to agree to all of these to register an account (see `registration.form.terms.agreement`).

 ## notes, \*.notes